Payments in advance and deposits

 - the supply does not take place because the customer has cancelled it

-- the cancellation is recorded as such in the books and records of the supplier
+- the cancellation is noted as such in the books and records of the supplier

 - the deposit is not refunded to the customer